ElayaGit/OopProjekt/README.md

 ## Description

-Our version of Space Invaders will be a reimagination of the acrade classic realised in Java.
+Our version of Space Invaders will be a reimagination of the arcade classic realised in Java.
-We take the simple gameplay formula of defending your base against an army of aproching alien spacecrafts and modernise it with new faster and smother gameplay, weapon uprgades, diverse and challenging enemy types and a brand new lokal multiplayer.
+We take the simple gameplay formula of defending your base against an army of approaching alien spacecrafts and modernise it with new faster and smother gameplay, weapon upgrades, diverse and challenging enemy types and a brand new local multiplayer.

 ![alt text](menu.png)